Dulse is edible seaweed.

-In general, Dulse has flat, tough and leathery, purple or deep-red broad leaves (called “blades”) with jagged edges.
-The blades grow up to 24 inches (50 cm) long and 8 inches (20 cm) wide, depending on the variety.
+In general, dulse has flat, tough and leathery, purple or deep-red broad leaves (called “blades”) with jagged edges.
+The blades grow up to about 50 cm long (24 inches) and 20 cm wide (8 inches), depending on the variety.

 Dulse is perennial, liking underwater ledges, particularly just below the low tide mark or near it, anchoring itself to rocks, or to kelp along northern coasts in the Atlantic and Pacific oceans.

 It grows so quickly that in some places it can be harvested every two weeks.
 It is best harvested late spring to mid-fall, if only because then the weather is such that it is easy to spread it out to dry on the shore.
 After being collected, small snails or shells are washed off, and then it is spread out and air dried.

 Several different kinds of seaweed are included in the group of seaweeds called dulse: Dilsea edulis, Lawrensia pinnatifida, and Palmaria palmata (aka Rhodymenia palmata).